 Today, much of the law is designed to prevent injured people from rightfully recovering for their injuries and holding negligent persons responsible for their bad acts.
 Prior to filing a case, we do the legal research necessary to insure that your case is in the best legal posture upon filing.

 Both before the trial, during the settlement phrase of a case, and at trial itself, proper exhibits to illustrate in simple terms the sometimes complex theories as to how an injury occurred are important to have success.
-At Nye & Associates, PLLC, we have had success in various types of cases in helping a jury understand how our clients were injured because of the negligent acts of others.
+At The Nye Law Office we have had success in various types of cases in helping a jury understand how our clients were injured because of the negligent acts of others.
 Use of audio, video, pictures, blown up exhibits, models, charts, and other helpful exhibits, can make the difference in your having a good outcome at mediation, settlement, or trial.

 DISCOVERY AND MOTION PRACTICE